TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *List View*

-        The :guilabel:`Web -> List` view is a view in the TYPO3 backend used for displaying and managing records in a list format, usually for the File List.
+        The :guilabel:`Web -> List` view is a view in the TYPO3 backend used for displaying and managing records in a list format.

 *   M